 Over the last few years there has been an increase in the number of database as a service (DBaaS) offerings that have entered the market place.
 IaaS providers like Amazon have released solutions such as RDS that automates database administration tasks in the area of scaling, replication, failover, backups, and more.
 There are a number of companies offering automation around NoSQL databases like Hadoop, MongoDB, Redis, Memcache, and numerous other database technologies.

 At EMCworld 2013, one of the big stories was Pivotal and it’s importance to the EMC2 family and the future of computing.
 Pivotal is geared to provide the next generation of computing.
 According to EMC2 have gone past the Client-Server style to a scale-out, scale-up, big data, fast data Internet of Things form of computing.
 The real question however, is how can we move traditional business critical applications to this new model, or should we?
 Is there migration path one can take?

 The Public Cloud Reality around support responsibility is not something often considered, instead we are looking at SLAs, legal documents, compliance documents, and many other items.
 Do we consider who is ultimately responsible when something goes wrong within the cloud?
 Is your Cloud provider a full partner or do they limit themselves to a small subset of the implementation?
 Do they have 24/7 support will be covered by the SLA, but what type of support?
 How qualified are the clouds support teams to help you with your application’s problems?
 Who is responsible?

-Which cloud service will be king of the cloud?
-Cloud computing has taken off in functionality and practicality over the last few years, so that now we have three fully defined service models of cloud computing:
+What service of the cloud will be king of the cloud?
+Cloud computing has taken off in functionality and practicality over the last few years so that now we have three fully defined service models of cloud computing:

 In a sign of the changing times, Garantia Data (an in-memory noSQL database service specialist) has launched a service to provide the Redis and Memcached No-SQL databases as a service to users of Microsoft Windows Azure.